dbbaek0125/multiplatform-game-performance-analysis/README.md

 ## Overview
 This project analyzes a dataset of video games (2004–2010) to study platform distribution and review score trends using statistical inference.

+We investigate whether multiplatform availability is associated with better market reach and performance.

 ## Key Questions
 - What proportion of video games are multiplatform?
 - What is a reasonable range for this proportion?